-Example 4.4 shows how to create a two-member shadow set with the first command and how to add another member to the shadow set with the second command.
+Example 4.4, "Creating a Shadow Set and Adding Third Member" shows how to create a two-member shadow set with the first command and how to add another member to the shadow set with the second command.

 Example 4.4.
 Creating a Shadow Set and Adding Third Member